This page is for friends and family who want to help someone who has bipolar disorder.

 It’s important to invest some time and energy into looking after yourself.
 You may feel very worried about your friend or family member, but making sure that you stay well will enable you to continue to offer support.

-(You can find out more about looking after yourself in our pages on how to cope as a carer and improving and maintaining your wellbeing.
+(You can find out more about looking after yourself in our pages on how to cope when supporting someone else and improving and maintaining your wellbeing.
 You can also visit the Carers UK website).

 This information was published in October 2015.
 We will revise it in 2018.